 These terms aren’t quite as well defined as others.
-Generally it is accepted that SMART is the increasing sophistication of equipment to make decentralised decisions.
-For example, in 1990 a chlorine analyser measured chlorine in water, gave out a 4-20mA output proportional to the chlorine and a couple of relays.
+Generally it is accepted that SMART is the increasing sophistication of equipment to make decentralized decisions.
+For example, in 1990 a chlorine analyzer measured chlorine in water, gave out a 4-20mA output proportional to the chlorine and a couple of relays.

 So what is the Internet of Things or IoT?